The Bon Rules Relating To Unprofessional Conduct Is Intended To

 3. Dynamic – Reviewed annually (or more frequently in fast‑changing industries) to incorporate new regulations, emerging technologies, and evolving societal expectations.

 When policies are paired with regular training—interactive modules, scenario‑based workshops, and real‑time Q&A sessions—employees are more likely to internalize expectations rather than view them as a checklist.
-Training should also incorporate case studies that illustrate both the fallout from unprofessional conduct and the benefits of ethical decision‑making.
+Worth adding: training should also incorporate case studies that illustrate both the fallout from unprofessional conduct and the benefits of ethical decision‑making.
 By presenting tangible outcomes, organizations help staff connect abstract principles to everyday actions.

 The Role of Leadership and Accountability Structures

 Leadership sets the tone.
-When senior managers model integrity—promptly reporting conflicts of interest, refusing to cut corners, and openly discussing ethical dilemmas—they signal that professionalism is non‑negotiable.
-Conversely, a “do‑as‑I‑say, not‑as‑I‑do” environment erodes morale and invites misconduct Simple, but easy to overlook.
-But it adds up..
+So when senior managers model integrity—promptly reporting conflicts of interest, refusing to cut corners, and openly discussing ethical dilemmas—they signal that professionalism is non‑negotiable.
+Conversely, a “do‑as‑I‑say, not‑as‑I‑do” environment erodes morale and invites misconduct.

 Effective accountability structures include: